-Drawings\Design

-ltem Verified by Explanations Action By

-1 Index

-1a The index shows a complete listing of drawing

-titles and numbers.

-2 Title Blocks

-2a As approved by the Departmental Representative.

-3 Units

-3a All units of measure are metric.

-4 Trade Names

-4a Trade names are not used.

-5 Specification Notes

-5a There are no specification-type notes.

-6 Terminology

-6a The term "Departmental Representative" is used

-instead of "Engineer," "RCMP," "PWGSC," "Owner,"

-"Consultant," or "Architect."

-6b Notations such as "verify on site," "as instructed,"

-"to match existing," "example," "equal to,"

-"equivalent to," and "to be determined on site by"

-are not used.

-7 Information to be included

-7a The project quantities, configurations,

-dimensions, and construction details are included.

-7b References to future work and elements not in

-the tender documents do not appear or are kept to

-an absolute minimum and clearly marked.
+"Contractor".
+If the project team do not wish to revise the Commissioning sections then an overarching statement could be added to the contractors, such as Electrical Contractor, Mechanical Contractor, Specialized Contractor, etc., remains the responsibility of the Contractor."
+6b The term "Departmental Representative" is used instead of "RCMP," "PSPC," "Owner", or "Representative".
+6c Notations such as "verify on site," "as instructed," "to match existing," "example," "equal to," "equivalent to," and "to be determined on site by" are not used.
+7 Information to be included 7a The project quantities, configurations, dimensions, and construction details are included.
+7b References to future work and elements not in the tender documents do not appear or are kept to an absolute minimum and clearly marked.